gregcaporaso/q2-sapienns/README.md

 q2-sapienns is the working title for a set of tools that can be used for preparing [BioBakery3](https://doi.org/10.7554/eLife.65088) data for use in [QIIME 2](https://qiime2.org).
 As QIIME 2 expands support for metagenomics data analysis, this will provide a framework for working with processed BioBakery3 data, and for comparing other methods to BioBakery3.

 **At present this is under-tested, and not ready for use in real analyses.
-Consider this "alpha" software.** There are test data files in this repository in the `q2-sapienns/tests/data` directory, but no detailed unit tests yet.
+Consider this "alpha" software.**

 Some basic usage examples are provided below.